b-jakubowski/js-notes/README.md

 - `Scope` defines the access to variables of a function when the function is invoked.
 - `Context` is always the value of the reserved word `this` which is a reference to the object that owns the execution of the code.
 - In each call, a function appends its context to the execution context.
 So each function creates its own execution context (its own scope).

-### Explain what a callback function is and provide a simple example.
-### What does "use strict" do?

 ## JavaScript example questions